lucasdietrich/caniot-rust-controller/readme.md

 ## TODO (UI)

+- Implement `compactAlgorithm` theme with dark mode
-- Solve the resolution problem of: `import { Timestamp } from "google-protobuf/google/protobuf/timestamp_pb";`
+- ~~Solve the resolution problem of: `import { Timestamp } from "google-protobuf/google/protobuf/timestamp_pb";`~~
+- Split built ui in chunks for faster loading
+  - `rollupOptions`
+- Call front-end router
+- Correctly select the route (in the menu) when the URL is directly accessed